joeynimu/talkbox/README.md

 This is a voice-to-speech prototype using [Microsoft's speech-to-text service][https://azure.microsoft.com/en-gb/services/cognitive-services/speech-to-text/#overview]

 **Please note that this code might not be production-ready.
-It doesn't include any tests and while the code works, it might have some duplication**
+It doesn't include any tests and while the code works, it might have some duplication and the UI is optimized for a phone whose size is 411px by 731px**

 ## Tech Stack used